lukebarhoumeh/Reconciliation/README.md

 MSP HUB RECONCILATION TOOL

 ## CSV Normalization
 The application now uses `CsvNormalizer` to clean imported CSV files and `ErrorLogger` to store parsing errors and warnings.
+Validation errors are exported as structured CSV files for easy review.

 ### Running Tests
 Use `dotnet test Reconciliation.Tests/Reconciliation.Tests.csproj`.